Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/welcome-&-setup.md

 ```

-Next you will have to run the following command to create a .conda/ directory in your home drive.
+Next you will have to run the following command to create a .conda/ directory in your home directory.
 This directory will store all of your personal conda environments, including the one we are about to build for this workshop. **You only have to run this command once to make this directory, so it does not need to be added to your .bashrc file.**

 ```bash
 cd ~